Thuringian Landtag elections in the Weimar Republic

 Landtag elections in the State of Thuringia (Land Thüringen) during the Weimar Republic were held at irregular intervals between 1920 and 1932.
 Results with regard to the total vote, the percentage of the vote won and the number of seats allocated to each party are presented in the tables below.
 On 31 March 1933, the sitting Landtag was dissolved by the Nazi-controlled central government and reconstituted to reflect the distribution of seats in the national Reichstag.
 The Landtag subsequently was formally abolished as a result of the "Law on the Reconstruction of the Reich" of 30 January 1934 which replaced the German federal system with a unitary state.

-Thuringia in the Weimar Republic.
-In the center in yellow.

 1920

 The 1920 Thuringian state election was held on 20 June 1920 to elect 53 members of the Landtag of Thuringia.